Aniket10-IN/roadways_segment/README.md

 ### Overview

 This project focuses on identifying roadways from satellite images using deep learning techniques.
 The model used is a U-Net, a type of convolutional neural network (CNN) designed specifically for image segmentation tasks.
 The dataset includes high-resolution RGB satellite images and corresponding masks indicating road pixels.
+This task is crucial for creating detailed maps and accessibility information in disaster zones, especially in developing countries, to aid crisis response.

 ## Dataset
 Structure